-Such a crap but also: Scrat just wants to have his beloved nut for himself.
-But whatever he tries, everything goes wrong.
-And so he suddenly finds himself inside an ufo locked in the ice that transports him deep into space.
-And here, too, Scrat creates a lot of chaos.
-This leads to a huge asteroid moving in the direction of Earth and threatening to extinguish all life there.
-To prevent this, the friends Sid, Manny and Diego have to give up their contemplative home with their loved ones and embark on a dangerous journey to avert the threatening end.
-But they have no idea that they are not only threatened by danger from outer space.
-They also face a threat from the world under the ice, which could put a deadly end to their rescue operation…
+But what a bummer: Scrat just wants to finally have his beloved nut for himself.
+But no matter what he tries, everything goes wrong.
+And so he suddenly finds himself inside a UFO sealed in ice, which transports him deep into space.
+And here, too, Scrat wreaks havoc.
+This leads to a giant asteroid moving towards Earth and threatening to wipe out all life there.
+In order to prevent this, the friends Sid, Manny and Diego have to give up their home with their loved ones and embark on a dangerous journey in order to avert the impending end.
+But they do not suspect that they are not only threatened by danger from space.
+Also from the world under the ice comes a threat to them, which could put a deadly end to their rescue operation.

-Because the rest consists of stupid sayings, unimaginative fart humor (how funny, he said "pile of shit") and a framework plot about the high manor family dripping with clichés.
-The appearance of a hippie lama or a girlfriend for Sid might have provided some fresh air.
-But the implementation is so unloving and uninspired that it's just annoying.
-It's annoying because obviously a lot of talented people worked on the production.
-Because the animations are very good and also the 3D effects can convince to a large extent.
-But direction and script are simply a catastrophe, in which one longs for the meteorite impact at some point to put an end to this mess once and for all.
-But unfortunately a sixth part is as safe as the obligatory dance sequence to the finale.
+Because the rest consists of dumb lines, unimaginative fart humor (how funny, he said turd) and a frame story dripping with clichés about the high good of family.
+The appearance of a hippie-Lama or a girlfriend for Sid could have possibly provided a little fresh wind.
+But the implementation is so loveless and uninspired that it's just annoying.
+Annoying because obviously a lot of talented people worked on the production.
+Because the animations are very good and also the 3D effects can largely convince.
+But direction and script are just a disaster, where you long for the meteorite impact at some point to put an end to this mess once and for all.
+But alas, a sixth installment is as certain as the obligatory dance sequence for the finale.

-Of course many weaknesses can be excused by the fact that children do not disturb themselves at it and have nevertheless their fun.
-And these films are actually also made for children.
+Of course, many weaknesses can be excused by the fact that kids don't mind them and still have their fun.
+And, after all, these movies are actually made for kids.
 That may be true.
-But in view of the fact that there are so many better animated films out there that don't just rely on cheap laughs, but also have a charming story and a staging to offer that you can feel a certain passion for, such a dramaturgically grumpy little film is simply annoying.
-Yes, the fans love the Sid spoken by Otto Waalkes.
-Yes, they love Scrat, even if the hunt for the nut on land, at sea or now in space is always the same.
-All well and good, but is that really enough to justify such a below-average fifth part?
+But in view of the fact that there are so many better animated films that don't just rely on cheap laughs, but also offer a charming story and a production that shows a certain passion, such a dramaturgically hackneyed little film is just annoying.
+Yes, the fans love Sid, voiced by Otto Waalkes.
+Yes, they love Scrat, even if the hunt for the nut on land, on water or now in space is always the same.
+Fair enough, but is that really enough to justify such a sub-par fifth installment?